quantrocket/d3-fluid/README.md

 <script src="https://giottojs.org/latest/d3-fluid.min.js"></script>
 ```

-## Paper
+## Design

-The paper is another name for a container of data visualizations.
+The paper is a container of plots.
 The following components make up a paper:

 * A default data serie name from the [dataStore][] container